centomila/BitwigBuddy-Documentation/docs/guide/bitwigbuddy/installation.md

 ## Verifying Installation

-After installation:

-1. A BitwigBuddy panel should be available in Bitwig Studio
-   - Check for the BitwigBuddy panel in the main interface of Bitwig Studio.
-2. You'll see the Generate/Edit/Macro mode selector
-   - Ensure that the mode selector is visible and functional.
-3. The preset browser should display all available patterns
-   - Open the preset browser to confirm that all patterns are loaded correctly.

 If you don't see the panel, try these troubleshooting steps:

 - Make sure you've completely extracted the zip file